WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 Message            |An atomic piece of Whiteflag data as defined in this standard and incorporated in a single _transaction_ on a _blockchain_.
 Network            |The usage of the Whiteflag protocol on a specific _blockchain_, or all Whiteflag _participants_ on a specific _blockchain_.
 Non-repudiation    |The undeniable proof that a _message_ has been sent by an _address_.
-Open standard      |A standard that is public and without any restriction in their access or implementation.
+Open Standard      |A standard that is public and without any restriction in their access or implementation.
 Originator         |A _participant_ that is the sender of a _message_.
 Participant        |A person or an organisation using the Whiteflag protocol; a participant may have multiple _blockchain_ _accounts_.
-Protective sign    |A symbol used to mark persons and objects under the protection of treaties international law and regulations.
+Protective Sign    |A symbol used to mark persons and objects under the protection of treaties international law and regulations.
 Security           |The measures to protect and preserve the _integrity_ and _availability_ of the messages, and, if required by the _originator_, the _confidentiality_.
 Transaction        |A record on a _blockchain_ (containing a single Whiteflag _message_).